Top 10 Reasons Why Children Who Start Reading Earlier in Life Benefit

 It is also far easier to figure out how new words are spelled and what they mean and sound like when you already have a solid foundation of words under your belt.

-Vocabulary ties into improved communication for without words your child can not express themselves or communicate with others effectively.
+Vocabulary ties into improved communication; without words, your child can not express themselves or communicate effectively.

 A young girl in a pink sweater attentively focuses on her notebook, demonstrating deep concentration as she works on her school assignment.